Understanding x-height differences in web fonts

 CSS Compensation & Fallback Stack Architecture

-Implement @font-face descriptor overrides to force fallback metrics into alignment with your primary typeface.
+Implement @font-face descriptor overrides on a named fallback font to force its metrics into alignment with your primary typeface.
 Always pair this with unitless line-height values (1.15–1.35).
 Unitless multipliers scale proportionally when x-height changes occur, preventing rigid px or rem breaks.

 Variable Axes & Optical Sizing Overrides

-Variable fonts introduce opsz (optical sizing) axes that dynamically alter x-height at specific breakpoints.
-While useful for readability, this can cause unpredictable baseline shifts during hydration.
+Variable fonts with an opsz (optical sizing) axis dynamically alter x-height at specific sizes.
+While useful for readability, unexpected x-height changes during hydration can cause layout shifts.

-Disable font-variation-settings: 'opsz' auto if you observe runtime CLS spikes.
-Instead, lock the axis to explicit values.
+Lock the opsz axis to an explicit value if you observe runtime CLS spikes: font-variation-settings: 'opsz' 16.
 Wrap your implementation in @supports (font-variation-settings: 'opsz' 16) for progressive enhancement.
-Continuously monitor font-optical-sizing impact on CLS during hydration to catch regression early.
+Monitor font-optical-sizing impact on CLS during hydration in your CI pipeline.

 Fallback X-Height Normalization